 If you are convicted of a motoring offence by a court, whether it’s magistrates or Crown, you will have a criminal record.
 This will apply to all sentences including any fines you receive by the court.

 A speeding fine is not automatically classed as a criminal conviction.
 However, the offence may appear on your criminal record depending on how it is dealt with.

 If you are caught speeding and pay the Fixed Penalty within 28 days or attend the speed awareness course to avoid points on your licence, it will not be put on your criminal record.
 However, if the fine is not paid and you are taken to court and found guilty, this will be recorded as a criminal conviction.

 Is drink driving a criminal conviction?

 Yes.
 Under the Road Traffic Act 1988, drink driving is a criminal conviction.
-This means that if you are caught driving while over the alcohol limit you will be convicted of not only a driving offence, but a criminal offence too.
+This means if you are caught driving while over the alcohol limit you will be convicted of not only a driving offence, but a criminal offence too.

-As a result of this, you may also find that it’s harder to get insurance with a drink driving conviction.
+As a result of this, you may also find it’s harder to get insurance with a drink driving conviction.
 However, there are providers out there that specialise in insuring motorists convicted of drink driving.